 The 1693 earthquake caused great damage, but a number of buildings withstood its effects and retained their original aspect, at least in part.
 The portal of Palazzo Francica Nava is dated XIVth century and it shows the influence of Catalan architecture.
 The use of very thin arches and mouldings is typical of Barcelona (see a detail of St. Yves' Gate in the Cathedral of that city - it opens in another window).

 This small palace shows Gothic Catalan windows, but the balcony has a more Sicilian decoration which is based on the use of black volcanic stone and white marble.
-It is often seen at Taormina, very near Mount Etna, but also at Messina and Palermo.
+It is often seen in Taormina, very near Mount Etna, but also in Messina and Palermo.

 Medieval quarter: (left) Palazzo Mergulese Montalto (see its windows in the introductory page); (right) Museo Regionale di Palazzo Bellomo: original inscription above the portal which provides information on the foundation of the building

 Modern Syracuse has one good and several very narrow bad streets.
 Cockburn.